 New trucks are having their moment right now.
 From compact pickups to popular full-size haulers, the auto industry’s future will continue to produce diesel and fueled vehicles, but will also embrace electric powertrains, as well.
 This means we will see more of an investment in gasoline-electric hybrids, plug-in hybrid electric trucks and battery-electric pickups.
 Once you consider all the special uses for pickup trucks and the growing number of styles and options, you can quickly get lost in a maze of choices.
-Here is isure’s guide to choosing the type of truck that best suits your needs, and the top 10 best 2022 trucks rolling out in the new year.
+Here is isure’s guide to choosing the type of truck that best suits your needs, featuring the top 10 best 2023 trucks rolling out in the new year.

 6 things to consider when purchasing a truck